Shattered Ceilings and Unbalanced Homes: Why do women get asked “How do you juggle it all?”

 4. Build a Support System

-Surround yourself with a supportive network, whether it’s friends, family, or a therapist.
-Having people who understand your journey can provide encouragement and help you navigate challenges.
+Surround yourself with a supportive network, whether it be friends, family, or a therapist.
+Having people who understand your journey can encourage and help you navigate challenges.

 5. Self-Compassion

 Be kind to yourself.
-Understand that recovery is a process, and setbacks don’t define your progress.
-If you find the holidays challenging, practice self-compassion and acknowledge the effort you’re putting into your recovery.
+Recovery is a process, and setbacks don’t define your progress.
+If you find the holidays challenging, practice self-compassion and acknowledge the effort you put into your recovery.

 6. Use coping skills

-Engage in activities that promote well-being, such as gentle exercise, meditation, art or journaling.
-Practicing coping skills throughout the holidays can help with staying grounded.
+Engage in activities that promote well-being, such as gentle exercise, meditation, art, or journaling.
+Practicing coping skills throughout the holidays can help you stay grounded.

 7. Limit Social Media Use

 Limit the amount of time you spend on social media over the holidays.
-Oftentimes people post the highlights of their lives and do not share the struggles, which can have an impact on how you view yourself if you are having a challenging time.
+Oftentimes, people post the highlights of their lives and do not share the struggles, which can impact how you view yourself if you are having a challenging time.
 Spend time with more authentic connections that can show vulnerability as well.

 8. Professional Support